 How to add a Saved Link

-You can switch the style that you'd like the link to appear from the dropdown on the left and also filter the collection or source that you had the link saved from.
+You can switch the style in that you'd like the link to appear from the dropdown on the left and filter the collection or source from which the link was saved.

 Still having trouble?
 Reach out to us.